wazuh/wazuh-documentation/source/user-manual/elasticsearch/elasticsearch.rst

 The ``wazuh-statistics-`` indices
 ---------------------------------
 This index is used to view Wazuh usage statistics.
-It is filled with information collected by the dashboard making requests to the api and information on the status of Wazuh and its components are displayed
+It is filled with information collected by making requests to the Wazuh manager API.
+Information on the status of Wazuh and its components is displayed using these indices.

 More information
 ----------------